 Non-degree status enables individuals to take college courses for credit without working toward a degree.
 Students may enroll in up to 11 credit hours of coursework each semester on a space-available basis.
-Credits earned may be applicable to a degree at the college if the student applies and is accepted as a formally matriculated student.
+Credits earned may be applicable to a bachelor’s degree at Buffalo State if the student applies and is accepted as a formally matriculated student.
 The only entrance requirement is a high school diploma or its equivalent.
 Students who have been academically dismissed from any institution must wait one full year from the time of dismissal before enrolling under non-degree status.
-You may apply online or download and complete a one-page non degree application to be submitted to the Admissions Office.
+The non-degree status application is available online.
 Non-degree students are not eligible for financial aid.

 Adult learners without college experience who do not qualify for matriculated study may also enroll as part-time, non-degree students.
-After completing 15 credit hours of college-level coursework with a minimum GPA of 2.0, they are eligible for degree study pending a completed application.
-The credit hours that they have earned will be applicable to their degree.
+After completing 15 credit hours of college-level coursework with a minimum 2.0 GPA, they are eligible for degree study pending a completed application.
+Credit hours earned will be applicable toward a degree.

 Students are responsible for completing the degree requirements in effect at the time they reach matriculated status.